nuuuwan/news_lk3_data/README.md

 *2024-04-16 21:36:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Street-food-vendor-arrested-for-verbally-harassing-foreigner/108-280794) · `en`

-Colombo, April 16 (Daily Mirror)  -The street food vendor who attempted to charge a foreign customer an exorbitant amount for a Kottu Roti and verbally harassed him, was arrested by the Police.
+Colombo, April 16 (Daily Mirror) - Following a contentious verbal exchange involving YouTuber Emeka Iwueze, a Sri Lankan street food vendor accused of charging an excessive amount for a Kottu Roti dish was apprehended by the police.

-The altercation unfolded when the vendor allegedly demanded a staggering Rs.
-1,900 for a Kottu Roti from the foreign customer.
-When questioned about the inflated price, the vendor reportedly resorted to harassment tactics, escalating the situation.
+According to a video shared on Emeka Iwueze's official YouTube channel, the American visitor to Sri Lanka embarked on a culinary exploration of the country's street food scene five days prior, aiming to familiarize himself with local cuisine.

-The incident, caught on camera and widely circulated on social media, has drawn attention to issues of overcharging and harassments faced by tourists.
+During his outings, Iwueze would stroll through the streets, sampling various dishes and engaging in friendly conversations with locals to better understand the culture and social dynamics.

-◼️
+...

 [Data](articles/894fa50e.json)